;

 My Review of Abercrombie Jeans

-Another thing that I LOVE about these jeans is that they come in four different lengths: extra short, short, regular, and long.
-Being 5″1, having shorter options makes a huge difference since regular jeans don’t always look the same after I’ve had them altered.
+Being 5’1″, having shorter options makes a huge difference since regular jeans don’t always look the same after I’ve had them altered.
 (BTW, getting your jeans tailored to you is a sure-fire way to get more wear out of them).
 I order the Short length (I have a short torso!) and I own both size 25 and size 26, which is true to size with the other brands of jeans I wear (Madewell, Paige, and Mother).
-For sizing help, I’m 5″1, 116 lbs, and a 25 fits me well).

 Also, Abercrombie and Fitch has stores in most cities (even Winston-Salem which notoriously has not-great shopping options), so if shopping in-store is an option for you, you can go try on a few pairs.